wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 mechanisms that endow them with this property.
 All such mechanisms work by introducing "noise" into the computation that is carefully calibrated for a number of application-specific parameters, including the structure and number of measurements and the desired aggregation function.
-[TODO: Anything else?]

 Noise can be introduced at various steps at the computation, and by various parties.
-Depending on the mechanism: the Clients might add noise to their own measurements; the Aggregators might add noise to their aggregate shares (the values they produce for the Collector); and the Collector might add noise to the aggregate result before publishing it.
+Depending on the mechanism: the Clients might add noise to their own measurements; and the Aggregators might add noise to their aggregate shares (the values they produce for the Collector).

-> NOTE The Collector adding noise is mentioned here only as a strawman.
-We
-> typically consider the Collector to be under control of the attacker, so we
-> want to ensure the aggregate result is DP before the Collector computes it.

 In this document, we shall refer to the composition of DP mechanisms into a scheme that provides (some notion of) DP as a "DP policy".
-For some policies, noise is added only by the Clients or only by the Aggregators, but for others, noise is added by both Clients and Aggregators.
-The main advantage of this strategy is that some degree of DP is achieved even if all other parties, in particular all Aggregators, are under control of the attacker.
-On the other hand, the noise introduced by honest Aggregators amplifies this baseline level of DP {{FMT22}}.
+For some policies, noise is added only by the Clients or only by the Aggregators, but for others, noise might be added by both Clients and Aggregators.

 The primary goal of this document is to specify how DP policies are implemented in DAP.
 It does so in the following stages:

-1. {{overview}} provides an overview of DP properties in the literature that apply to VDAFs in general and DAP/VDAF in particular.
-Many refinements of the basic DP notion are possible, some of which are not possible given the constraints imposed by DAP.
-This section enumerates these constraints and describes the baseline DP requirements for DAP.
+1. {{overview}} describes the notion(s) of DP that are compatible with DAP and the threat model in which we hope to achieve DP.
+It also provides a systematization of applicable DP policies from the literature.

 1. {{mechanisms}} specifies various mechanisms required for building DP systems, including algorithms for sampling from discrete Laplace and